clebert/pageobject/README.md

 > **Reliable**, **stable**, and **flexible** web UI testing.

-⚠️ **This software is currently in beta stage.
-Breaking changes can happen at any time.**

 ## Getting Started

 **Example:** Navigate to `example.com` and assert that the page title equals `Example Domain`.